ninelore/ninelore.github.io/content/projects/ArmaOnLinux.md

 You should have
 - Basic terminal/Bash knowledge
 - All software and drivers up to date
-- Already installed Steam and wine-staging to make sure all dependencies are installed
+- wine-staging (make sure all dependencies are installed)
+- For BattleEye: Steam beta client (switch via steam settings)

 ### 2. Downloading Arma